 And while one can certainly argue that this new adaptation is a bit too pretty, it still retains the honesty of Herriot’s stories.
 Pitch-perfect in execution, it is a small, stoic, and sincere series.
-Not much happens in any of the episodes.
-There are no huge swirls of action, no big acts of melodrama.
+Even at the edge of war, not much happens in most of the episodes.

-Instead, we are invited to wonder at the birth of a foal, the recovery of a cat.
+Instead, we are invited to bathe in the importance of relationship, wonder at the birth of a foal, the recovery of a cat.
 “Sunday evening television should be an anchor in a turning world,“ says Samuel West.
 “All Creatures” is that anchor, reminding us of what a gratifying thing ordinary life can be.
-Tune in Sundays and discover that for yourself.

 “All Creatures Great and Small” is AVAILABLE to STREAM